SWOOP: Top-k Similarity Joins over Set Streams: Join Framework and Baseline

 \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \emph{Index time $\indextime$} is the current time in the framework and defines the sliding window.
 All data structures in the framework must be up-to-date w.r.t.\ the index time.

 \item \emph{Stock $\stock$} maintains the join result $T$ at time $\indextime$ and additional, valid pairs to deal with expiring sets.

-\item \emph{Window $W$} stores all tuples of stream $R$ covered by the sliding window at time $\indextime$. $W$ is required to evaluate the similarity between pairs of sets and to detect expiring sets as the index time increases (i.e., the sliding window is advanced).
+\item \emph{Window $W$} stores all tuples in stream $R$ covered by the sliding window at time $\indextime$. $W$ is used when evaluating the similarity between pairs of sets and when expiring sets as the index time increases (i.e., the sliding window is advanced).

 \end{itemize}

 The framework supports three operations: (i) $topk()$ retrieves the join result $T$ at index time $\indextime$; (ii) $set\_index\_time(t)$ sets the index time to $t\geq \indextime$; (iii) $insert(r_i,t_i)$ sets the index time to $t_i\geq \indextime$ and inserts a new set $r_i$ into the index.
 Sets must be inserted in the order of their appearance in $R$.
 The index time can never decrease.